 In collaboration with members of the SPIRIT group, we have extended the current SPIRIT statement to develop an international, evidence- and consensus-based guideline for reporting outcome-specific information in trial protocols, called SPIRIT-Outcomes.
 The SPIRIT-Outcomes reporting extension provides recommendations for outcome-specific information that should be addressed in trial protocols.
 Use and implementation of SPIRIT-Outcomes by protocol authors, ethics review boards, regulators, peer reviewers and journals promises to help enhance trial utility, reproducibility, and minimize the risk of selective reporting in trial reports.

 The evidence synthesis, Delphi study, and international consensus meeting have been completed.
-The checklists have been finalized (available on request).
-The SPIRIT-Outcomes Statement and Explanation and Elaboration document will be published in Q3 2020.
+The checklists have been finalized and are available here.
+The SPIRIT-Outcomes Statement and Explanation and Elaboration document has been published and is now available:

-Details about the protocol can be found here: https://rdcu.be/bpQF0
+Details about the protocol can be found here.